-America’s government has indicated a desire to target and improve infrastructure, but has yet to enact plans to make any substantial improvements.
+America’s government has indicated a desire to target and improve infrastructure but has yet to enact plans to make any substantial improvements.

 Excellent Health Care and Education

-Many people are opting to get student visas in Canada as phase-one of their path to citizenship.
+Many people are opting to get student visas in Canada as phase one of their path to citizenship.
 This is because Canada has excellent colleges and universities, they have the largest number of adults pursuing degrees, and the job pool for those with bachelor’s degrees or higher is enormous and growing.

-Additionally, the Canadian educational system eliminates the “Middle School” period from fifth to eight grade, and by doing so enables motivated students to complete high school by grade eleven and enter college a year earlier than American students.
+Additionally, the Canadian educational system eliminates the “Middle School” period from fifth to eighth grade, and by doing so enables motivated students to complete high school by grade eleven and enter college a year earlier than American students.

 Then there is the publicly-funded health care system that is the envy of many around the globe.
-It has universal coverage for essential services and all citizens obtain high quality care regardless of their ability to pay.
+It has universal coverage for essential services and all citizens obtain high-quality care regardless of their ability to pay.